tigorlazuardi/maleo/docs/index.md

 So basically, when something goes down, the whole gang knows there's a problem and the cause of the reason is available to them, not just the devs.

-If you want to know the motivation why this exist check [here](./trivia/why-does-this-library-exist.md).
+If you want to know the motivation why this exists check [here](./trivia/why-does-this-library-exist.md).

 ## Features